Trangle91/Gender_Age_Detector/README.md

 Use pip3 instead if pip is linked to Python 2.7.

-###Traning
+<h3>Traning</h3>

-<br>You can download the dataset on IMDB's website or from here. </br>
+You can download the dataset on IMDB's website or from here.

-<br>Depending on the hardware configuration of your system, the execution time will vary.
+Depending on the hardware configuration of your system, the execution time will vary.
 On CPU, training will be slow.
-If </br>
+If

-<br>you have an Nvidia GPU, then you can install tensorflow-gpu package.
-It will make things run a lot faster.</br>
+you have an Nvidia GPU, then you can install tensorflow-gpu package.
+It will make things run a lot faster.

 <h3>Demo</h3>